johnrm174/model-railway-signalling/README.md

 ## Pi-Sprog Interface Functions

 This provides a basic CBUS interface fpor communicating with the Pi-SPROG3 via the Raspberry Pi UART.
-It does not provide a fully-functional interface for All DCC command and control functions - just the minimum set needed to support the driving of signals and points via a selection of common DCC Accessory decoders.Basic CV Programming is also supported - primarily as an aid to testing, but for full decoder programming the recommendation is to use JRMI DecoderPro.
+It does not provide a fully-functional interface for all DCC command and control functions - just the minimum set needed to support the driving of signals and points via a selection of common DCC Accessory decoders.
+Basic CV Programming is also supported - primarily as an aid to testing.
+For full decoder programming the recommendation is to use JRMI DecoderPro.
 <pre>
-initialise_pi_sprog (Open the comms port to the Pi Sprog) Optional Parameters:
+initialise_pi_sprog - Open and configures the serial comms port to the Pi Sprog Optional Parameters:
       port_name:str - The Serial port to use for communicating with the Pi-SPROG 3 - Default="/dev/serial0",
       baud_rate:int - The baud rate to use for the serial port - Default = 115200,
-      dcc_debug_mode:bool - Sets an additional level of logging for the CBUS commands being sent to the Pi-SPROG.
+      dcc_debug_mode:bool - Set to True to log the CBUS commands being sent to the Pi-SPROG (default = False).
-                            - Will also Request and report the command station status (from the Pi-SPROG-3)
+                          - If set to True, this initialisation function will also Request and report the command station status (from the Pi-SPROG-3)

-service_mode_write_cv (programmes a CV in direct bit mode and waits for response)
+service_mode_write_cv - programmes a CV in direct bit mode and waits for response
                       (events are only sent if we think the track power is currently switched on) (if acknowledgement isn't received within 5 seconds then the request times out) Mandatory Parameters:
       cv:int - The CV (Configuration Variable) to be programmed value:int - The value to programme

-request_dcc_power_on (sends a request to switch on the track power and waits for acknowledgement)
+request_dcc_power_on - sends a request to switch on the track power and waits for acknowledgement
-       returns True if we have received acknowledgement that Track Power has been turned on returns False if acknowledgement isn't received within 5 seconds (i.e. request timeout)
+                     (requests are only sent if the Pi Sprog Comms Port has been successfully opened/configured) returns True if we have received acknowledgement that Track Power has been turned on returns False if acknowledgement isn't received within 5 seconds (i.e. request timeout)

-request_dcc_power_off (sends a request to switch off the track power and waits for acknowledgement)
+request_dcc_power_off - sends a request to switch off the track power and waits for acknowledgement
-       returns True if we have received acknowledgement that Track Power has been turned off returns False if acknowledgement isn't received within 5 seconds (i.e. request timeout)
+                     (requests are only sent if the Pi Sprog Comms Port has been successfully opened/configured) returns True if we have received acknowledgement that Track Power has been turned off returns False if acknowledgement isn't received within 5 seconds (i.e. request timeout)
 </pre>